-Since 2016, our Every Part Matters mural project has been bringing beautiful art to the exterior walls of our stores and has been helping Indiana artists grow through their work (an extension of our award-winning Growing People through Work program!).
+We’re thrilled to announce the artist selections for 2020!
+Since 2016, our Every Part Matters mural project has brought beautiful art to our store exteriors and helped Indiana artists grow .
 Every Part Matters is part of our Growing People through Work initiative, a corporate commitment to building up our employees and the communities where they live and work.
-The murals are presented in partnership with the Arts Council of Indianapolis, Indianapolis’ local arts agency.
+The murals are presented in partnership with the Arts Council of Indianapolis.

-In 2019, Americans for the Arts, the nation’s leading nonprofit organization for advancing the arts and arts education in America, announced today that Jiffy Lube of Indiana will be honored with the Americans for the Arts’ National Arts and Business Partnership Award.
-“It is an exciting time to be part of a project like this,” says Steve Sanner, the owner of Jiffy Lube of Indiana.
+In 2019, the Jiffy Lube of Indiana mural project received the Americans for the Arts’ National Arts and Business Partnership Award.
+“It is an exciting time to be part of a project like this,” says Steve Sanner, owner of Jiffy Lube of Indiana.
 “It’s positively impacting our business, but more than that, it is improving our communities and inspiring our people.”

 Artist: ISH (Ismael Muhammad Nieves) with apprentices Matthew Cooper and Jamahl Crouch